TaISLab/dynamixel_ros/README.md

 ### ROS Integration

-The `dynamixel_ros_library` is designed specifically for use with ROS (Robot Operating System).
+The `dynamixel_ros` is designed specifically for use with ROS (Robot Operating System).
 This integration allows for seamless communication and control within ROS-based robotic applications, enhancing the overall efficiency and effectiveness of motor control.

 ### Comprehensive Documentation and Examples